Data Processing Agreement (DPA)

 8. Sub-Processors

-Controller provides general authorization for the engagement of Sub‑Processors.
-Controller authorizes Processor to use the following sub-processors:
+Controller provides general authorization for the engagement of Sub-Processors.
+Processor engages the following categories of Sub-Processors:

 Sub-Processor Obligations.
 Processor shall ensure that all approved Sub-Processors are bound by written agreements imposing the same data protection, confidentiality, and security obligations as those set out in this DPA.
 In particular, each Sub-Processor shall (a) implement appropriate technical and organizational measures consistent with Article 32 GDPR; (b) promptly notify the Processor of any personal data breach; and (c) provide the Processor with reasonable assistance in responding to requests from data subjects or supervisory authorities.
 The Processor remains fully liable to the Controller for the performance of its Sub-Processors and their compliance with these obligations.

-Sub-Processor Listings and Notice.
-The current list of Sub‑Processors and their locations shall be available upon request or published at internalcast.com/subprocessors (if applicable).
-Processor shall notify Controller in writing of any intended addition or replacement of Sub‑Processors at least 30 days in advance, allowing Controller to object on reasonable grounds.
+Sub-Processor Notice.
+Processor shall notify Controller in writing of any intended addition or replacement of Sub-Processors at least 30 days in advance, allowing Controller to object on reasonable grounds.

 9. International Data Transfers